YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

 - br: Bottom-right coordinate for downloading a specific region.
 - zoom: Zoom level for downloading a specific region.

-## License

-This script is released under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-This script utilizes the geopy library for location data retrieval and the opencv-python library for image manipulation.

-Feel free to contribute to this project, report issues, or suggest improvements.

 # Multi-Band Landsat Data Retrieval and Download

 This Python script allows you to search for and download multi-band satellite imagery data using the USGS API.
 It offers a range of functions to interact with the API, search for scenes, select a specific scene, and download the desired scene data.